 VA Portland Health Care System (VAPORHCS) serves Oregon, Southwest Washington and acts as a referral center for Idaho, Alaska and Northern California.
 The Portland VA Medical Center has busy inpatient medical and surgical services with full subspecialty support.
 VAPORHCS provides care to a large population of HIV-positive veterans and is a designated VA transplant center for kidney and liver.
 The OHSU Hospital and the Portland VA Medical Center are connected by a sky bridge, and infectious diseases staff at the Portland VA have dual appointments with OHSU.

 Microbiology is a key of the foundations of infectious diseases.
 To ensure our fellows have thorough and clear working knowledge of bench and molecular microbiology, our first-year fellows spend the first month of fellowship on focused microbiology education.
 This experience includes a practical experience in the laboratory accompanied by a series of learning sessions with core infectious diseases and microbiology teaching faculty.
-Additionally, microbiology "bench rounds" is held weekly throughout the year.
+Additionally, microbiology "bench rounds" is held every other week throughout the year.

 Core Clinical Curriculum

 The core inpatient rotations take place at OHSU Hospital and the Portland VA Medical Center.
 There are three inpatient consult teams –General ID Team A, General ID Team B and Transplant ID.
 The General ID teams are staffed by ID faculty, a fellow, medical resident(s) & student(s) and follow a census of roughly 15 patients, with an average of 3 to 5 new consultations per day.
-The Transplant ID team is typically staffed by Transplant ID faculty &a fellow and follows a census of roughly 10 patients, with an average of 2 new consultations per day.
-The scope of consultation is broad, with a mix of community-acquired and healthcare-associated infections, immunocompromised host/cancer infection, complicated surgical/implant &trauma and obstetric ID cases.
+The Transplant ID team is typically staffed by Transplant ID faculty & a fellow and follows a census of roughly 10 patients, with an average of 2 new consultations per day.
+The scope of consultation is broad, with a mix of community-acquired and healthcare-associated infections, immunocompromised host/cancer infection, complicated surgical/implant & trauma and obstetric ID cases.
 Elective inpatient consult rotations in year two at Doernbecher Children's Hospital, Providence Portland Medical Center and Kaiser Permanente provide exposure to infectious diseases in the pediatric population and the community practice setting, respectively.

 Well-staffed and efficient outpatient parenteral antibiotic therapy teams (OPAT) at OHSU and the Portland VA Medical Center support the smooth discharge and transition of patients on intravenous antibiotics.